fbpx

 Copper

-This is the most durable flashing material on the market today, and it’s also very eye-catching.
+This material is the most durable and eye-catching flashing available on the market today.
 Copper doesn’t tend to develop rust, even after years of exposure.
-It ages more gracefully by forming a green patina over time and still tends to look great with different roofing types.
-It doesn’t require painting or regular treatments to remain effective.
+Over time, it ages gracefully by forming a green patina and still tends to look great with different types of roofing.
+It also doesn’t require painting or regular treatments to remain effective.

 Steel